Barbariandev/MANTIS/MINER_GUIDE.md

 # MANTIS Mining Guide

 A quick reference for setting up your MANTIS miner.
-This guide details how to generate embeddings, encrypt them using the `tlock` decentralized timelock, and submit them to the network.
+This guide details how to generate embeddings, encrypt them using `tlock`, and submit them to the network.

 ## 1. Prerequisites